c6o/docs/content/changelogs/cli.md

 * Before upgrading, ensure existing CodeZero instance is fully stopped (run `czctl stop`)

+KNOWN ISSUES: This stable release does not fix the issue where performing the same intercept twice kills the first intercept.
+We are aware of this issue and are working on a resolution (See: [#44](https://github.com/c6o/roadmap/issues/44) for details)

 ### ✨ Features

 * Added support for pre-release canary builds (full details in [our docs](https://docs.codezero.io/#/guides/installing?id=canary-vs-stable-releases))